 Kenai Joes is located in Old Town Kenai Overlooking the Mouth of the Famous Kenai River!
 Kenai Joes is The oldest Bar in Kenai, Established in 1935!
 Best bar in Kenai; Awesome bartenders

 The Upper Deck

 Main Street Tap & Grill

 Your Entertainment & Sports Headquarters on The Kenai!
 Dancing, Awesome Music, Drink Specials $5 Fireball, $6 Jack Daniels, $20 buckets of Corona, Great Food, The Party is Always Down On Main Street!
 There is always something going on at Main Street Tap & Grill.
-For more information call 907-395-0394, or visit them on the web at Main Street Tap & Grill.
+Telephone: 907-395-0394 Web: Main Street Tap & Grill.

 Best Kenai Hotels